AN INTRODUCTION TO COMPUTATIONAL SOCIAL SCIENCE

 The course presupposes that students have learned some basic coding tools and have acquired basic notions and tools of computational linguistics.

-- Simple computational models of social phenomena.
-(Examples: Choice, contagion, discrimination, population dynamics).
+- Simple computational models of social behaviors and phenomena.
+(Examples: choice, contagion, discrimination, demographic dynamics).

 - Social network theory, with applications to literature and history